 - One task app for work, personal, and shared lists.
 This might be common sense but what I mean is that it needs to be flexible enough to handle the different purposes and tasks.

-If I could have these three things and stuck to the to-do app, I would be just fine and dandy.
+If I could have these three things and stick to the to-do app, I would be just fine and dandy.
 The two applications that stuck out right away were Todoist and Wunderlist.
 Both of these are well-known apps which I’m sure many of you use.
 I used Wunderlist for a time and it was great!
 Visual pleasing, and had all three of the above features (Technically it was a little lax on #2 but overall it covered the three).
 I then began using Todoist for a time and soon realized it was exactly what I was looking for.
 Not only did it cover all three needed functions but it did #2 especially well.
 I think you’ll soon understand (if you don’t already).
 Let's dive in.

 In Todoist the first order of organization is projects.
 I found it difficult to organize by project.
 Because I have quite a number of projects going on at a time and it was growing increasingly hard to differentiate work projects from home projects or any other projects.
 So instead I began thinking of them as buckets.
 Buckets comprise multiple projects and they serve as the first order of organization.
 So I’ve set up 5 buckets.

-You can see here I’ve color coded each project.
+You can see here I’ve color-coded each project.
 I have a reading list which is just a list of books I want to read.
 Sharpen the Saw is a bucket rather than tasks in “Personal” because I want to make it a priority to keep learning and building.
 Making it a Bucket helps me to do that.
 Sip is a side project I’m working on.)

 Again, like buckets, it is easier for me to think of labels as tags.
-It is a more recognized term and I've used Evernote for so long that that tags just make sense.
+It is a more recognized term and I've used Evernote for so long that tags just make sense.
 But I get it.
 They are synonymous.

 Labels work for me in a very specific way.
 They allow me to organize my tasks into 3 categories: What/who, Priority, When.
 These help me know what to do and when to do it.
 I use symbols at the start of each category so that when I type the symbol it only shows the three options.